 Like many of you reading this article, I obsess about strategy and making good decisions.
 And it's painful when bad poker is rewarded.
 I’ve had to learn to say good hand after a bad beat and move on to the next hand.
 I love feeling the cards and chips in my hands; hearing the rush of the poker room while participating in table talk; seeing the tells of my opponents and wondering if my reads are right.
-And is there any better feeling then taking the best possible line every street to maximize your winnings or minimize your losses?
-Sure, when your opponent shows the exact cards you thought they had as you’re raking in the chips.

 I’m not an expert, but if I could impart any wisdom to recreational or amateur poker players like me across the globe it’s this:

 Always have the confidence and conviction that you’re the best player at the table.
 Poker is a game of competitive psychology and self-awareness.
 And it starts with your state of mind about yourself and your play every day.
 Work to be the Best.
 Learn from your Leaks.
 Be a Student of the Game.
 Apply Sound Bankroll Management.
 Keep Your Emotions in Check.
 And Get a Faded Spade Poker Playing Card Set!